-- 1.14 People of all ages increasingly rely on mobile internet access for socialising, shopping, home working, banking, digital payments, public service information, news, and entertainment.
-Mobile connectivity is also an important underpinning technology for the Combined Authority's work to improve bus services: to be successful, Demand Responsive Transport and new travel hubs will need travellers to be able to book, track services and understand disruptions to give the best possible customer experience. - 1.15 Cambridgeshire and Peterborough enjoys reasonably high overall levels of mobile 4G coverage: as of September 2022, 75% of premises could obtain an indoor signal from all four mobile networks, and 98% of the geographic area had outdoor coverage from all four operators.
+People of all ages increasingly rely on mobile internet access for socialising, shopping, home working, banking, digital payments, public service information, news, and entertainment.
+Mobile connectivity is also an important underpinning technology for the Combined Authority's work to improve bus services: to be successful, Demand Responsive Transport and new travel hubs will need travellers to be able to book, track services and understand disruptions to give the best possible customer experience.

+Cambridgeshire and Peterborough enjoys reasonably high overall levels of mobile 4G coverage: as of September 2022, 75% of premises could obtain an indoor signal from all four mobile networks, and 98% of the geographic area had outdoor coverage from all four operators5.
 However, the situation varies significantly across the Combined Authority area: for example, only 56% of premises in South Cambridgeshire could obtain an indoor signal from all four mobile networks as of September 2022.
-Whilst remaining gaps in 4G geographic coverage should be addressed through the Government's Shared Rural Network programme, which entails £1 billion investment across the UK from the operators and the UK Government, little progress on partial not-spots has been seen to date across the region. - 1.16 The latest generation of mobile technology, 5G, not only offers higher speeds than 4G but also provides lower latency (i.e. quicker response times), the ability to handle much higher densities of devices, improved energy efficiency, and greater flexibility in tailoring services to specific user needs.
-These features are expected to be useful for businesses in exploiting applications such as augmented reality, factory automation and asset monitoring helping to boost productivity.
-5G services are also likely to be crucial to support future plans for incorporating autonomous vehicles into public transport services, building on earlier feasibility and pilot projects in the Cambridge area. - 1.17 Roll-outs of 5G are still at a relatively early stage in Cambridgeshire and Peterborough, and coverage varies markedly by operator.
+Whilst remaining gaps in 4G geographic coverage should be addressed through the Government's Shared Rural Network programme, which entails £1 billion investment across the UK from the operators and the UK Government, little progress on partial not-spots has been seen to date across the region.

+The latest generation of mobile technology, 5G, not only offers higher speeds than 4G but also provides lower latency (i.e. quicker response times), the ability to handle much higher densities of devices, improved energy efficiency, and greater flexibility in tailoring services to specific user needs.
+These features are expected to be useful for businesses in taking advantage of applications such as augmented reality, factory automation and asset monitoring - helping to boost productivity.
+5G services are also likely to be crucial to support future plans for incorporating autonomous vehicles into public transport services, building on earlier feasibility and pilot projects in the Cambridge area.

+Roll-outs of 5G are still at a relatively early stage in Cambridgeshire and Peterborough, and coverage varies markedly by operator.
 Connecting Cambridgeshire is facilitating multi-party discussions to facilitate operators' 5G roll-out plans.
-Three, O2 and EE have some 5G coverage (though not city-wide) in both Cambridge and Peterborough, and Three is actively looking to expand into market towns such as Ely, Huntingdon and St Neots.
-Vodafone has very little 5G coverage currently in the region but has started to submit planning applications for 5G equipment in Cambridge. - 1.18 Mobile infrastructure presents significant challenges from a planning perspective, especially in historic areas, given their potential adverse visual impacts and the effect on street clutter.
+Three, O2 and EE have some 5G coverage (though not city-wide) in both Cambridge and Peterborough, and Three is actively looking to expand into market towns such as Ely, Huntingdon and

-&lt;sup>5 Source: Connected Nations 2022 (Ofcom, December 2022)
+5 Source: Connected Nations 2022 (Ofcom, December 2022)